 This silky, tasty keto smoothie bowl is overflowing with delicious, nutritious flavors.
 Feel like an artist (no skills required) as you dive into this bowl of beauty, with only 5 minute of work.
-Oh, and definitely don’t forget the low carb granola topping!
+Oh, and definitely don’t forget the keto granola topping!

 Keto Smoothie Bowl Video Tutorial